acdpnk/chrifpa.github.io/_posts/2014-11-18-pullquotes-in-jekyll.md

 It's not that big a deal, but I really like what I made today.

+### UPDATE:
+I have since fiddled with the details.

 [^1]: not at all like WordPress, but with the same intent.
 [^ghp]: This site is hosted on [GitHub Pages](https://pages.github.com/)
 [pullquotes]: http://en.wikipedia.org/wiki/Pull_quote